-I am a concern resident of this earth, hoping we can make it a better place for everyone.
+I am a concerned resident of this earth, hoping we can make it a better place for everyone.

 Virtue signalling, the act of showcasing one’s righteousness to society, has sprung to prominence in the last decade, especially with the rise in support for Black Lives Matter, feminism and socialism.
 The “holier than thou” acting that was a common spectacle in many churches has exploded into society, in a disastrous way.
 The principle behind this behaviour is to gain “social points” and pat oneself on the back, for the hard, gruelling, selfless work of reposting a slogan or black square.
 While the young generation believes that they are making the world a better place with these actions, they are actually stifling debate and preventing meaningful progress.